ismaelmehdid/RoadBuddy-AI/README.md

 ## Try it now!
 > ⚠️ **Warning:** This Telegram bot is an MVP and may make mistakes in its answers.
-It uses very simple and cheap AI models FOR NOW.
+It uses very simple and cheap Mistral 12B model FOR NOW.

 <div style="text-align: center;">
   <img width="400" src="https://github.com/user-attachments/assets/fa16db81-f685-4cfb-b06b-1008de17fb9e" />